Examples of Distributive AdjectivesA distributive adjective is a describing word that refers to separate things.

 - I go to the movies every week.

 - Leap year falls in every fourth year.

-Each, either, neither and every are always followed by the singular noun, as is the case below:
+Note that Each, either, neither and every are always followed by a singular noun.For Example: